MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Belgium/how-to-set-up-declaration-types.md

 The type of declaration depends on the amount of shipped or received goods.
 To determine the type of declaration that you should use, see the [National Bank of Belgium](https://go.microsoft.com/fwlink/?LinkId=163064) web site.

 When using the extended declaration, you will also need to set up an Incoterm in Intrastat Declaration for each shipping method.
-For more information, see [Incoterm in Intrastat Decl.
-Field](ms-its:be_lf_a.chm::/T_10_11300.htm).

 ## To set up declaration types